schmelczer/backup-container/README.md

 ## Quick start

 1. Review and modify the [docker-compose.yml](docker-compose.yml) file to set your environment variables as needed
-2. Update the password in the [.env](config/.env) file
-3. Customise the [exclude.conf](conifg/exclude.conf) according to your requirements
+2. Customise the [exclude.conf](config/exclude.conf) according to your requirements
-4. Execute the command `docker compose --env-file ./config/default.env up` to spin up the container
+3. Execute the command `docker compose --env-file ./config/default.env up` to spin up the container

 ## Background